helenzhou6/mlx-summariser/notes/paper.md

 <img width="1155" height="628" alt="Screenshot 2025-07-14 at 13 03 36" src="https://github.com/user-attachments/assets/7c72ba7a-5394-4c23-a5e9-3efe03d2db0b" />

 0. Start with initial policy that is fine-tuned via supervised learning on the desired dataset.
 Then 3 steps repeated iteratively:
 - Step 1: Collect samples from existing policies and send comparisons to human evaluators.
-Human evaluator select best summary out of the two.
+Human evaluator/labeller manually selects best summary out of the two.
 - Step 2: Train a reward model to predict the log odds that this summary is better
 - Step 3: Optimise a policy against the RM.
 Use logit output of RM to optimise using reinforcement learning (specifically PPO algorithm)